rx80/php-rfx-cast/readme.md

     public static function fromObj(object $obj): self
     {
+        // Cast it
         return Cast::as($obj, self::class);
     }
 }

-use rfx\Type\Cast;

-// 2.
-Get your object (from a json source, some external lib, ...).
+// Get your object (from a json source, some external lib, ...).
 As demonstration we create one here from an array.
 $obj = (object)['name' => 'P1', 'x' => 4, 'y' => 5];
-// 2.
-Convert it
+// Convert it
 $p = Point::fromObj($obj);
 ```